JSDID/JSDID/README.md

 # <h2>About me</h2>

-<p>A Frontend focused Web Developer building the Frontend of Websites and Web Applications that leads to the success of the overall product.</p>
+<p>Web Developer building the Frontend of Websites and Web Applications that leads to the success of the overall product.</p>

 # <h2>My skills</h2>